 Students must attain a C grade in all nursing courses and prescribed courses.
 An overall 2.00 GPA in the prescribed curriculum and a minimum overall cumulative college grade point average of 2.00 is required for graduation from the ADN program.

 Students who withdraw from the program must make formal application for reentry and upon acceptance will be considered on a space-available basis.
 Readmission criteria is addressed in the ADN Student Handbook.
-Reentry requirements include current physicals/immunization records, current Healthcare Provider (CPR) Certification offered by the American Heart Association, and current evidence of TB testing within the academic year.
+Reentry requirements include current physicals/immunization records, current Basic Life Support CPR Certification (formerly Healthcare Provider CPR Certification) offered by the American Heart Association, and current evidence of TB testing within the academic year.
 Options will be discussed on an individual basis for students unsuccessful at any level of the program.

-For graduates wishing to obtain a baccalaureate degree in nursing, the ADN program articulates into other BSN programs in Iowa.
-The University of Iowa College of Nursing offers its satellite RN to BSN Progression Program on the NIACC campus.
-Through this program RNs may complete all course work for their BSN locally and online.
+For graduates wishing to obtain a baccalaureate degree in nursing, the ADN program provides a foundation for completion of BSN programs in Iowa.
+The University of Iowa College of Nursing offers the RN to BSN Progression Program in the North Iowa area.
+Through this program RNs may complete all course work for their BSN locally and online. http://www.nursing.uiowa.edu/academicprograms/rn-bsn

 - Hospitals, nursing facilities, and clinics